List of The Land Before Time characters: Ruby

-Ruby, voiced by Meghan Strange, is a female pink Oviraptor or "Fast Runner", who first appeared in the television series, debuting in the inaugural episode "The Cave of Many Voices".
+Ruby, voiced by Meghan Strange, is a pink female Oviraptor or "Fast Runner", who first appeared in the television series, debuting in the inaugural episode "The Cave of Many Voices".
 Originally from the Mysterious Beyond, she meets Chomper and agrees to accompany him to the Great Valley after being separated from her parents and two siblings from being ambushed by a Sharptooth named Red Claw.
 Later, she reunites with her family in the episode "Return to Hanging Rock", but returns to the Valley in order to keep looking after Chomper as she promised his parents.
-She made her film debut in the fourteenth movie Journey of the Brave.
-Ruby is characterized as being the wisest of her friends, giving advice or encouragement, and often makes repetitive or redundant statements ("Hello my friends, my friends hello." or "I think I need to go do some thinking at my thinking place").
+She made her film debut in the fourteenth film Journey of the Brave.
+Ruby is characterized as being the wisest of her friends, giving advice or encouragement, and often makes repetitive or redundant statements ("Hello my friends, my friends hello" or "I think I need to go do some thinking at my thinking place").

 Secondary characters

 Grandpa and Grandma Longneck

 Grandpa Longneck, voiced by Bill Erwin (I) and Kenneth Mars (II – XII, TV series) and Barry Bostwick (XIV), and Grandma Longneck, voiced by Linda Gary (II – IV) and Miriam Flynn (V – XIV, TV series), are two elder bluish gray Apatosaurus and are Littlefoot's maternal grandparents.
 They are his primary caregivers after his mother's death; whereas Grandpa Longneck, together with Topsy, serves as a leader of the combined herds of the Great Valley.
 Littlefoot idolizes his grandfather.
 Although both elders seldom fight, each is fully capable of opposing a tyrannosaur.

 Grandma and Grandpa Longneck appear in all of the Land Before Time films, and in many episodes of the TV series.
-Their names have never been given: all the characters (even they themselves) address them by title, or by the species name of "Longneck."
-Only Bron, their son-in-law, calls them something different, identifying them as "Papa and Mama Longneck."
+Their names have never been given: all the characters (even they themselves) address them by title, or by the species name of "Longneck".
+Only Bron, their son-in-law, calls them something different, identifying them as "Papa and Mama Longneck".

 Ducky and Spike's Mother

-Ducky and Spike's mother, voiced by Tress MacNeille (II-XII, TV series) and Meghan Strange (XIV), is a brown Saurolophus who appears in most of the movies.
-Ducky and Spike's father appears in the initial film and The Land Before Time VIII: The Big Freeze.
+Ducky and Spike's mother, voiced by Tress MacNeille (II-XI, TV series) and Meghan Strange (XIV), is a brown Saurolophus who appears in most of the films.
+Ducky and Spike's father appears in the initial film and The Big Freeze.
 Their mother is a kindly, attentive figure, and is treated with respect by all children and adults in the Great Valley.
-She occasionally has doubts on whether to raise Spike in keeping with her own values or with those of his racial heritage; this was seen in The Land Before Time VIII: The Big Freeze when a herd met and befriended Spike.
-However, Spike recognises her as his mother and remains with his adoptive family rather than the herd.
+She occasionally has doubts on whether to raise Spike in keeping with her own values or with those of his racial heritage; this was seen in The Big Freeze when a herd met and befriended Spike, but Spike recognises her as his mother and remains with his adoptive family rather than the herd.